amir1376/react-template/README.md

 ## React Template

-this is a React ready to use template for quick start
+This is a React ready to use template for quick start

-here is main libraries that used in this template
+These are the main libraries that used in this template
 - `vite` as bundler
 - `typescript` as default programming language
 - `react router` as routing system